-I’m a Fulbright Scholar and MIT Sloan Fellow who wants to disrupt the way we fund and finance humanitarian and development initiatives.
+I’m a Fulbright Scholar and MIT Sloan Fellow who wants to leverage capital to solve big people and planet problems.
 All around us are innovators and inventors building sustainable business models that create social impact.
 They need investments to grow and scale.
 On the other hand, businesses can and should strive to operate in more socially-responsible and sustainable ways.
 I want to bring these two worlds together, and so I plan to lead a Foundation or Impact Investing Fund in 5-10 years.

 True impact will come from connecting local innovators to capital and financing.

 While working at the UN Refugee Agency, I really enjoyed working in the field on programs that foster bottom-up innovation among displaced populations.
 But, I feel that true impact will come from connecting local innovators to capital and financing.
-And so now I’m seeking a career in social impact investing and humanitarian financing.
+And so now I’m seeking a career philanthropy and impact investing.

 A passion for local innovation and entrepreneurship.